verdverm/houston-api/README.md

 ## Development

 Houston is written in es6 and beyond.
 It's currently built with babel.
 It's also using a module plugin so imports can be written relative to `./src` and avoid imports like `../../my-module`.
+Use `npm start` to run the API locally.
+This uses nodemon and will restart when any source files change.
+The only exception is `./database/datamodel.graphql`.
+Changes to this file requies you to restart, triggering a `prisma deploy` and `prisma generate`.
+We could probably automate that process on change as well.

 ## Commands